Barcelona's 10 most expensive transfers of all time

-In reality, Barca’s decision to sign Pjanic and sell Arthur to Juventus at an equally inflated price of €72m – plus €10m in bonuses – was an accounting transfer designed to help both debt-fuelled teams balance the books and make capital gains.
+In reality, Barca’s decision to sign Pjanic and sell Arthur Melo to Juventus at an equally inflated price of €72m – plus €10m in bonuses – was an accounting transfer designed to help both debt-fuelled teams balance the books.

-Pjanic struggled horribly in his first season at Barcelona, making just six La Liga starts and scoring no goals in all competitions.
-He immediately sought an exit at the end of his first campaign, and eventually joined Besiktas on loan.
+Pjanic struggled horribly in his first season at Barcelona, making just six La Liga starts and failing to score across all competitions.
+He spent the 2021-22 season on loan at Besiktas before joining Sharjah in the UAE.

 =9.
 Ferran Torres - €65m (from Man City, 2022)